-Only Natural Pet PowerFusion Dog Food receives the Advisor’s top rating of 5 stars.
+Only Natural Pet PowerFusion Dog Food gets the Advisor’s second-highest rating of 4.5 stars.

-The Only Natural Pet PowerFusion product line includes 4 dry dog foods.
+The Only Natural Pet PowerFusion product line includes the 4 dry dog foods listed below.

 - Only Natural Pet PowerFusion Poultry Feast [M]